ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 Serial.print("\n");
 ```

-### Robot-to-GUI integration, full exploration and update on the GUI
+### Robot-to-GUI integration, full exploration and update on the GUI:

 Once each of these pieces was verified, we put together the radio transmission code with our right-wall following algorithm, complete with audio start and IR robot detection into a single working sketch.
 We also added a few extra lines for the receiver so that if our wall detection is a false positive, which happens way more often than false negatives as we only saw false negatives happened once or twice, it can correct itself later when it crosses that non-existent wall.